anurmatov/dadt/midterm/final.md

 - **Querying Educational Background**: The application allows users to explore the distribution of educational levels among developers.

 ### Application Deployment
 The application is set up to run locally for demonstration purposes.
-Instructions for setting up and running the application are included in the Appendices section.
+Instructions for setting up and running the application are included in [Appendix C](#appendix-c-instructions-for-setting-up-and-running-the-application).

 ### Conclusion
 This simple web application serves as a practical tool for exploring the Stack Overflow Developer Survey data, demonstrating the potential of Node.js and Express in building effective web solutions with minimal complexity.